kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/computer-vision.md

 ### Uploading Model Results

-Model results contian your model inferences as well as any custom metrics that you wish to monitor on Kolena.
+Model results contain your model inferences as well as any custom metrics that you wish to monitor on Kolena.
-The data structure of model resutls is very similar to the structure of a dataset with minor differences.
+The data structure of model results is very similar to the structure of a dataset with minor differences.

 * Ensure your results are using the same unique ID field (the `locator` for instance) you have selected for your dataset.

 * Use [`ScoredBoundingBox`](../../../reference/annotation.md#kolena.annotation.ScoredBoundingBox) or
 [`ScoredLabeledBoundingBox`](../../../reference/annotation.md#kolena.annotation.ScoredLabeledBoundingBox)
 to pass on your model inferences confidence score for each bounding box.

 * Use [`compute_object_detection_results`](../../../reference/experimental/index.md#kolena._experimental.object_detection.compute_object_detection_results)
 to compute your metrics that are supported by Kolena's [Object Detection Task Metrics](../../advanced-usage/task-metrics.md#object-detection).

 * OR include the following columns in your results.
-The values for each of the columns is a [`List[ScoredLabeledBoundingBox]`](../../../reference/annotation.md#kolena.annotation.ScoredLabeledBoundingBox)
+The values for each of the columns is a [`List[ScoredLabeledBoundingBox]`](../../../reference/annotation.md#kolena.annotation.ScoredLabeledBoundingBox).

     | Column Name              | Description                                         |
     |--------------------------|-----------------------------------------------------|